dbt-labs/dbt-codegen/README.md

 * `leading_commas` (optional, default=False): Whether you want your commas to be leading (vs trailing).
 * `case_sensitive_cols ` (optional, default=False): Whether your source table has case sensitive column names.
 If true, keeps the case of the column names from the source.
 * `materialized` (optional, default=None): Set materialization style (e.g. table, view, incremental) inside of the model's `config` block.
 If not set, materialization style will be controlled by `dbt_project.yml`
+* `select_star` (optional, default=False): When enabled, the base model will not explicitly select specific columns but instead `select *` all columns available in the source.

 ### Usage: